andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 - Most of the landscape exhibited low-moderate levels of DW gain (≤4%).
 Moderate-high gain areas (>4%) were generally less abundant but present in most regions, except in large parts of the North West and the East Midlands.
 - High-gain clusters (>8%) were evident in Western Leicestershire, South Wales and in the North East.
-- In Leicestershire, despite an increase in urban area, significant regions of grassland and arable land were converted into DW (see Figure A.4.).
+- In Leicestershire, despite an increase in urban area, significant regions of grassland and arable land were converted into DW (see [Figure A.4.](#figA4)).
 A large part of this could be attributed to the Wood Pasture and Parkland Habitat Action Plan (WPPHAP), part of a regional effort to improve biodiversity in line with the UK Biodiversity Action Plan (BAP) [4].
 Between 1998 and 2016 the scheme was responsible for the planting of more than 2473 ha of woodland [5].
-- In South Wales, a large proportion of new DW was inherited from coniferous or arable land types (see figure A.5.) – the result of multiple forest restoration schemes, such as the AFRP (Afan Forest Resource Plan) run by Natural Resources Wales (NRC), which aims to restore deciduous habitat on Planted Ancient Woodland Sites (PAWS) [6].
+- In South Wales, a large proportion of new DW was inherited from coniferous or arable land types (see [Figure A.5.](#figA5)) – the result of multiple forest restoration schemes, such as the AFRP (Afan Forest Resource Plan) run by Natural Resources Wales (NRC), which aims to restore deciduous habitat on Planted Ancient Woodland Sites (PAWS) [6].
 Additionally, disease-induced Larch felling, encouraged the restructuring of previously coniferous-dominant woodland [7].

 <h3 align='left'>Figure 4c: DW Net Change  </h3>
 <p align='left'><image src='images/heatmap/net_change_heatmap.png' width=900></p>